 Start your morning at the Fontaine des Éléphants

-Fountaine de Elephants is one of most famous landmarks in Chambéry and definitely not to be missed while in the city.
+Fountaine de Elephants is one of the most famous landmarks in Chambéry and not to be missed while in the town.
+It is a great starting point for the day of exploring this charming town.
 Built in 1838 at a height of 17.65 meters, the fountain has four elephants, one on each side which all lack their hindquarters (you can only see the two front legs and the head)

 It was constructed to pay tribute to General de Boigne (known as Count Benoît de Boigne) an important figure that helped shape Chambéry history, which if you look closely is his statue on the very top of the fountain.